 8. PACKAGING & MARKETING MATERIALS

-GUIDELINES & PRACTICES

 Outpost has a dedicated team that actively works on tackling single-use plastics in Outpost fresh departments.
 The purchasing department considers the feasibility of packaging when making choices on products to to sell.

 Reusable containers and bags

 We always encourage our shoppers to bring their own reusable shopping bags, produce bags, water bottles, and bulk foods containers.
-You can purchase these at Outpost!
+The service desk can inspect before you proceed.
+You can also purchase these at Outpost!
 It saves the co-op money, too.
 Paper shopping bags are certified by the Sustainable Forestry Initiative and printed with soy-based inks.
 Look for paper and compostable produce bag options - or don't use a bag at all!

 OWNERS: Receive a Reward Point for each reusable full-sized grocery bag you use for your Outpost shopping trip!

 Marketing materials

-Educating shoppers is an important part of being a co-op and we practice responsible publishing practices for all printed materials, including GRAZE magazine, weekly sales flyers, annual reports, takeaway menus, etc. Access digital issues of GRAZE online!
+Educating shoppers is an important part of being a co-op and we practice responsible publishing practices for all printed materials, weekly sales flyers, annual reports, takeaway menus, etc. Access digital issues of Good Food and GRAZE online!

-www.outpost.coop/graze
+www.outpost.coop/goodfood/

 9. LABOR

-GUIDELINES & PRACTICES

 We believe in a fair, diverse, and supportive workplace.
 Through our customer service commitment, we work towards respectful and honest relations with our employees, our customers, and our suppliers.
 In our ongoing work towards our vision, our "Amazing Workplaces" theme helps us reach this goal.

 United Food and Commercial Workers Union

 Outpost is proud to say that a majority of employees are members of UFCW Local #1473.
 Our relationship dates to 1979.
 Outpost and UFCW agree to use Interest-Based Problem Solving, a consensus-based model that fosters a positive, collaborative working relationship between the union and Outpost management.

-Health insurance is available to all Outpost employees once the required number of service hours for eligibility have been met

-total number of employees 350
+Health insurance is available to all Outpost employees once the required number of service hours for eligibility have been met total number of employees 352 full-time union employees 36% percent of company-covered benefit premiums 67-75%

-(union and at-will)